gentdimad/gentdimad/README.md

 ## Overview
-I am V, an AI Engineer and Full Stack Developer with extensive experience in developing AI agents, machine learning models, and full-stack applications.
+I am V, an AI Engineer and Data Scientist with extensive experience in developing AI agents, machine learning models, and full-stack applications.
 My expertise spans AWS architectures, natural language processing (NLP), Retrieval-Augmented Generation (RAG) integration, and both NoSQL and SQL database implementations.
 I have also contributed to innovative financial and AI-driven solutions at PocketCFO and Pencil Labs, enhancing automation and user engagement.
 Below is a summary of my professional experience.

 ## Professional Experience

-### AI Engineer
+### Data Scientist
 **PocketCFO**
 *January 2025 - June 2025*
 - Developed AI-driven financial tools to enhance real-time financial visibility and automated forecasting for small businesses.